by Rita Vanden Heuvel for dameditors. Reposted here with permission and covered under this site’s CC license

 - Keep sentence structure simple by writing sentences in subject-verb order.

-- Vary length of sentences but aim for less than 20 words (even less, depending
+- Vary length of sentences but aim for less than 20 words (even less, depending on audience).

 - Use active voice.